gabrielfalcao/plural/README.rst

 GitGraph - A git-backed graph database
 ======================================

-This is an experimental projects with idea taken from the `hexastore
+This is an experimental project with idea taken from the `hexastore
 <http://www.vldb.org/pvldb/1/1453965.pdf>`_ paper.

 Basic Axioms: